airbnb/css/javascript.md

     - [**Books**](#books)
     - [**Blogs**](#blogs)
     - [**Podcasts**](#podcasts)
-**Note**: this guide assumes you are using [Babel](https://babeljs.io/), and requires that you use [babel-preset-airbnb](https://npmjs.com/babel-preset-airbnb) or the equivalent.
+**💡 note**: this guide assumes you are using [Babel](https://babeljs.io/), and requires that you use [babel-preset-airbnb](https://npmjs.com/babel-preset-airbnb) or the equivalent.
 It also assumes you are installing shims/polyfills in your app, with [airbnb-browser-shims](https://npmjs.com/airbnb-browser-shims) or the equivalent.